 In addition to following the anti-phishing steps laid out above, users should formulate a data recovery plan for their computers.
 Such a program will help ransomware victims recover their data for free if they ever experience an infection.
 As part of that plan, users should in the very least maintain two local backups to which they copy their data on a regular basis.

 Malware comes in many different forms.
 Some specifically target users' financial information by installing keyloggers onto victims' computers.
 Malware samples can also reach users via a number of delivery methods, including phishing attacks and malicious software packages that exploit unpatched software vulnerabilities.
+Once installed, attackers can use the malware to spy on online activities, steal personal and financial information or hack into other systems.
+Malware has become one of the biggest online threats and it’s been used in some of the world’s largest cyber-attacks including WannaCry, NotPetya and Cryptolocker.

 People can protect against malware by always checking the domain of a login page for their web accounts.
 If something seems off, the website might be a fake and could attempt to steal users' login information.
 Users should also implement security updates as soon as possible and store their passwords in a secure location such as a password manager.